Employment

 France 25 worked days (from Monday to Friday) per year (five weeks).

 Germany 20 days minimum statutory holiday entitlement in a five days-working-week plus public holidays which depend upon the State the employee lives/works.
-Market-standard often higher and between 25-28 contractual vacation days.
+Market-standard often higher (additional contractual vacation entitlement of 5 - 8 days per calendar year).
+This results in a total annual vacation entitlement of 25-28 vacation days.

 Hong Kong Rest days: